yiisoft/yii2/apps/basic/README.md

 php composer.phar create-project --stability=dev yiisoft/yii2-app-basic yii-basic
 ~~~

-Now you should be able to access the Bootstrap Application using the URL `http://localhost/yii-basic/www/`,
+Now you should be able to access the application using the URL `http://localhost/yii-basic/www/`,
 assuming `yii-basic` is directly under the document root of your Web server.